nf-core/modules/README.md

 - To ensure consistent naming, files SHOULD be renamed according to the `$name` variable before returning them.

-### Testing
+#### Testing

 - Every module MUST be tested by adding a test workflow with a toy dataset.
 - Test data MUST be stored within this repo.
 It is RECOMMENDED to re-use generic files from `tests/data` by symlinking them into the test directory of the module.
 Specific files MUST be added to the test-directory directly.
 Test files MUST be kept as tiny as possible.

-### Software requirements
+#### Software requirements

 - Software requirements SHOULD be declared in a conda `environment.yml` file, including exact version numbers.
 Additionally, there MUST be a `Dockerfile` that containerizes the environment, or packages the software if conda is not available.
 - Docker containers MUST BE identified by their `sha256(Dockerfile + environment.yml)`.
 - Each module must have it's own `Dockerfile` and `environment.yml` file
     - Care should be taken to maintain identical files for subcommands that use the same software.
 Then the hash tag will be the same and they will be implicitly re-used across subcommands.

-### File formats
+#### File formats

 - Wherever possible, [CRAM](https://en.wikipedia.org/wiki/CRAM_(file_format)) files SHOULD be used over BAM files.
 - Wherever possible, FASTQ files SHOULD be compressed using gzip.

-### Documentation
+#### Documentation

 - A module MUST be documented in the `meta.yml` file.
 It MUST document `params`, `input` and `output`. `input` and `output` MUST be a nested list.
 [Exact detail need to be elaborated. ]

 ### Uploading to `nf-core/modules`

 [Fork](https://help.github.com/articles/fork-a-repo/) the `nf-core/modules` repository to your own GitHub account.
 Within the local clone of your fork add the module file to the [`nf-core/modules/software`](https://github.com/nf-core/modules/tree/master/software) directory.
-Please keep the naming consistent between the module and documentation files e.g. `bwa.nf` and `bwa.md`, respectively.

-Commit and push these changes to your local clone on GitHub, and then [create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) on `nf-core/modules` GitHub repo with the appropriate information.
+Commit and push these changes to your local clone on GitHub, and then [create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) on the `nf-core/modules` GitHub repo with the appropriate information.

 We will be notified automatically when you have created your pull request, and providing that everything adheres to nf-core guidelines we will endeavour to approve your pull request as soon as possible.